kishannareshpal/cs50/2020/project3/README.md

 8. Navigate to the URL provided by the command above and you should be redirected to the Home page! ✅

 ## Usage
-Please see the demo linked on top.
+Please see the demo video linked on top.